ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.alexa2/README.md

 ### I have too many App/"This device" devices in my list of Echo-Devices
 The adapter reads whatever Amazon reports.
 Sometimes unused and old Apps or other connections stay in that list.
-If you want to clean this up you need to do that by visiting the Amazon website and remove the devices there.
+If you want to clean this up, you need to do that by visiting the Amazon website and remove the devices there.

 Link: https://www.amazon.de/hz/mycd/digital-console/devicedetails?deviceFamily=ALEXA_APP

-After deleting unused device please restart the adapter to remove them there too.
+After deleting an unused device, please restart the adapter to remove them there too.

 ## Changelog
 ### 3.26.3 (2023-11-25)